Sora-3e8/romopad-driver/readme.md

 Scope
 ---------------
 Target device: Romoral factory 12 key macropad<br>
-This driver is primarily designed for Linux with platform wayland.
+This driver is primarily designed for Linux with platform wayland in mind.
+Xorg is untested!
+This driver may work on Xorg, but was never tested on the Xorg as it's obsolete and will be phased gradually phased out.

 Possible caveats
 ---------------